What I Will Teach You

 - One Touch of Venus at the Royal Opera House, London

-I offer periodic musical theatre workshops that feature industry guests and train you in all aspects of musical theatre performance: acting, singing, dancing, and audition/industry tools.
+I offer periodic musical theatre workshops that feature industry guests and train you in all aspects of musical theatre performance: acting, singing, and audition/industry tools.

 And I’m a member of Actors’ Equity Associaton, the National Association of Teachers of Singing (NATS), and formerly of LA’s Musical Theatre Guild.